-By the time our family moved to Bathurst in 2006 in response to the drought and financial pressure.
+Our family moved to Bathurst in 2006 in response to the drought and financial pressure.
 By then I had developed a comprehensive protocol for the smooth running of the kennel.
 I formed a partnership with my friend and employee Joanne, who moved into our home and managed the kennel.
 I travelled to Condobolin to keep the veterinary service going for another 5 years.

 After 3 years I became aware that the operation of the kennel was in difficulty.
 Joanne’s health was not good and the management was too difficult for her.
 Jo’s not good at paperwork and our infrastructure was becoming damaged and not properly maintained.
 We decided to rebuild a different more easily managed facility on our property in Condobolin.
 We built an all weather road and a prepared a pad for the kennel and after 12 months we were ready to start building.